poissonconsulting/chk/README.md

 #> [1] TRUE
 ```

-As the functions are not expected to be used in pipes they simply return
-a flag (non-missing logical scalar).
+By default, each check returns TRUE if successful or throws an
+informative error.

 ### Customisable

 The functions are designed to be customisable.

-If `err = FALSE` the `chk` functions return FALSE on check failure.
+If `err = FALSE` a check returns FALSE (instead of throwing an error) on
+check failure.

 ``` r
 chk_flag(1, err = FALSE)